Contact us for more information

 Project typologies and eligibility

-The incentive system focuses on Pillar 1 of the Initiative for European Integrated Circuits.
-Eligible projects must fit within the development objectives of cutting-edge semiconductor technologies and next-generation quantum technologies.
+The incentive system focuses on Pillar 1 of the European Chips Initiative, which aims to strengthen technological capabilities and large-scale innovation across the European Union.
+Eligible projects must fall within the objectives of developing cutting-edge semiconductor technologies and next-generation quantum technologies.

-Entities that can benefit from this support include companies of any nature and legal form, as well as Non-Corporate Entities of the Research and Innovation System (ENESII), provided they are integrated into consortia or projects recognized by the European Partnership Chips Joint Undertaking (Chips JU).
+Entities that can benefit from this support include companies of any nature and under any legal form, as well as Non-Corporate Entities of the Research and Innovation System (ENESII), provided they are integrated into consortia or projects recognised by the European Partnership Chips Joint Undertaking (Chips JU).
+This partnership is the European mechanism that operationalises funding, with community funding expected to reach 4,175 million euros by 2027, an amount that will be complemented by national and private funds.

 Selection criteria and eligible expenses